tiandevlab/DiscShop.project/README.md

 - Initialized a new React frontend for the project using Create React App
 - Cleaned up unnecessary files from the default React project structure
 - Began exploring how to integrate React with the existing Spring Boot backend

+### 2024-07-29

+- Created components folder in the React project structure
+- Implemented HomePage component for the main welcome section
+- Updated App.js to integrate the new HomePage component
+- Keep learning React's structure